RayBB/openlibrary-docs/Developer-Resources/Testing.md

     docker-compose run web make test

+General Docker instructions are to be found in the repo at https://github.com/internetarchive/openlibrary/tree/master/docker and repo testing instructions are in the main README: https://github.com/internetarchive/openlibrary/blob/master/Readme.md#running-tests

 To run the same tests on the shared development server, `ol-dev0` (requires ssh access), make sure you activate venv:

 ```